Yilun1/django_image_annotation_web/readme.md

 because I only used var instead of let or const, there are warnings but it works fine，

-as for how to use the tool, please refer to the demo video and the tutorial text file
+as for how to use the tool, please refer to the **demo video** and **the tutorial text file**

-I have also put the description of how to use the annotation tool below, it's the same as the tutorial text file
+for convience I put all my js code of annotation tool in one html file so github detect the main programming language as html

 **How to run:**